Home » Posts » The Best Venison Tenderloin Recipe

 *Please note: You can cook venison tenderloins entirely on the stovetop; however, since they were so large for this recipe, I decided to finish them in the oven.
 In most cases, that step won’t be necessary.

-Set out the tenderloin 20-30 minutes ahead of time and pat dry with a towel.
-At this time, go ahead and combine all the dried seasonings in a small bowl.
+• Set out the tenderloin 20-30 minutes ahead of time and pat dry with a towel.
+This will help ensure even cooking.

-Heat a 10″ cast iron skillet over medium-high heat.
-You can see if the pan is ready by splashing a few drops of water off of your fingertips, and if the water beads up and bounces around, you can bet it’s hot.
+• To avoid burning the butter, add your butter after the skillet is hot.
+You can check if it is ready by splashing a few drops of water off of your fingertips, and if the water beads up and bounces around, you can bet it’s hot.

 Check the internal temperature.
 Venison tenderloin cooked to 135°F is considered medium rare.
 The UMN does recommend cooking venison cuts like this to an internal temperature of 145°F